 So designing a soap is fun.
 The actual making of it… not as fun.
 (But I still like it.).
 You have to be very precise, weigh your ingredients exactly, and you have to be VERY careful.
 At many stages of the process you could injure yourself or someone else if you aren’t paying attention.

 Of course there is nothing like the pride and satisfaction you get at the end of a project.
 And unlike sewing, it can’t hang over your head for weeks.
 You mix up your batter, it sets overnight, and in the morning you cut your bars and you are done.
 The sense of accomplishment from soap making is high, and that is fun.
+If you enjoy the idea of old fashioned homemaking skills, you will love it.

 Conclusion: soap making is fun for certain people.